alces-software/knowledgebase/docs/source/network-hardware/network-hardware-guides.rst

 Recommendations for Network and Hardware Design
 ===============================================

-At Alces software, the recommended network
+At Alces software, the recommended network design differs slightly depending on the number of users and quantity of systems within the HPC platform.

 Network Designs
 ---------------